What Is OxyContin?

-Withdrawal is highly uncomfortable, so addicts will often use as soon as they start feeling any sign of it bubbling to the surface.
+Withdrawal is highly uncomfortable, so those struggling with substance use disorder will often use as soon as they start feeling any sign of it bubbling to the surface.
 If someone in your life is abusing OxyContin and seems to continually bail on plans with friends and family members to use the drug instead, she may be hooked on the potent painkiller.
 Failed attempts at cutting back or quitting are also red flags of addiction.
-Using even though the person has already suffered serious side effects from Oxy abuse, such as arrests, custody issues, lost relationships, or financial strain, is also indicative of addiction.
+Using OxyContin despite suffering from serious side effects such as arrests, custody issues, lost relationships, or financial strain, is also indicative of addiction.

-Detox and therapy
+Detox and Therapy

 Buprenorphine is an alternative to methadone.
 Patients start out on a moderate and safe dose of the treatment drug, which is then slowly reduced over time.
-Generally, abstinence is attained and held the longest when treatment is ongoing for at least one year.
+Generally, recovery is attained and held the longest when treatment is ongoing for at least one year.